 - Season dates: Oct.
-1, 2018-Feb.
-18, 2019 (Northern), Nov.
-1, 2018-Feb.
-28, 2019 (Central), Nov.
-1, 2018-Feb.
-28, 2019 (Southern) and Nov.
-1, 2018-Jan.
-14, 2019 (Southeastern) - Areas open: Select areas within the Central, Northern, Southern and Southeastern regions.
+1, 2019-Feb.
+28, 2020 (Northern and Central), Nov.
+1, 2019-Feb.
+16, 2020 (Southern) and Oct.
+1-Dec.
+31, 2019 (Southeastern) - Areas open: Select areas within the Central, Northern, Southern and Southeastern regions.
 These hunt areas are comprised of all or largely private property.
-Boundary maps are available online at wildlife.utah.gov/huntplanner. - Bag limit: Up to 3 turkeys of either sex (you must have a separate permit for each bird you harvest) - Possession limit: Up to 3 turkeys of either sex - Notes: Permits for the fall 2018 general-season hunts will be available starting Sept.
-13, 2018 at wildlife.utah.gov and from license agents and Division offices.
-See page 16 for more information.
+Boundary maps are available online at wildlife.utah.gov/huntplanner. - Permit requirement: A wild turkey permit is required to participate in this hunt.
+During the season, you may take up to 3 turkeys of either sex, and you must have a separate permit for each bird you harvest. - Notes: Permits for the fall 2019 general-season hunts will be available starting Sept.
+5, 2019 at wildlife.utah.gov and from license agents and Division offices.
+See page 17 for more information.